Planar Length-Constrained Minimum Spanning Trees: Introduction

-Our algorithm can also be used to achieve an $O(\log n)$ approximation with length slack $1+o(1)$ in quasi-polynomial time (\Cref{sec:qpt}).
-A slight modification also gives an algorithm for the length-constrained Steiner tree problem (\Cref{sec:steiner}). \textbf{Length-constrained Steiner tree} is identical to length-constrained MST but we are also given a terminal set $U \subseteq V$ and we must only guarantee that each node in $U$ is at distance at most $h$ in $T$ from $r$ according to $l$.
+Our algorithm extends to various additional settings.
+It gives an $O(\log n)$ approximation with length slack $1+o(1)$ in quasi-polynomial time (\Cref{sec:qpt}).
+Likewise, a slight modification gives an algorithm for the length-constrained Steiner tree problem (\Cref{sec:steiner}) which is identical to length-constrained MST but where we must connect some terminal set $U \subseteq V$ to $r$ with length at most $h$ rather than all vertices.
+Furthermore, we show that our techniques can be adapted to give an $O(\log ^ 2 n)$-approximation with length slack $1+\eps$ that is competitive with the natural linear program (LP); see \Cref{sec:intgap}.
+This bounds the integrality gap of the LP as poly-logarithmic (with length slack $1+\eps$) which can be contrasted with the fact that in general graphs the LP has a polynomial integrality gap \cite{zosin2002directed,li2024polynomial}.

 Complementing our algorithm, we observe that such a result is impossible in general graphs.